mis3545/mis3545/projects/Database Project Instructions.md

 3. A query that selects records from two (or multiple) tables using `INNER JOIN`.

 4. A query that selects records from two (or multiple) tables using `LEFT OUTER JOIN` (or `RIGHT OUTER JOIN` or `FULL OUTER JOIN`).
 Specify why outer join is neccesary in comment block.
-Make sure your fake data could reflect the necessary.
+Make sure your fake data could reflect the necessity.
 If it could not, you need to go back to part 2 to redo the data insertion, or you can use `INSERT INTO`, `UPDATE` or `DELETE` statements to modify the existing data.

 5. A query that uses subquery.